The Video Surface Editor

 To add a mask to a surface, double-click on the Mask well and select a file, or drag a file from Finder onto the well.
-The image will be scaled if necessary to match the surface dimensions, converted to grayscale, and multiplied by the alpha value of the corresponding pixel in the surface's rendering.

 Any standard image format can be used as a surface mask.
 There is no performance difference between formats when rendering because QLab re-renders the image when importing it for use as a mask.
 However, if the size of the mask image is a different from the size of the surface, QLab must scale it "live" and that can negatively affect performance, so try to match your surface dimensions whenever possible.

 QLab does not have an integrated mask editor.
 Instead, it watches the mask image file to look for changes; when it sees that the file has changed, it automatically reloads it.
 Thus, you can use any graphics editing program to make adjustments to a mask, and see changes applied live as you go.

 The Guides checkbox toggles a set of lines and targets for projector alignment.
 With the basic layout of screens on a surface in place, you can use the guides to "rough in" the projectors to cover the desired physical area on stage.

 Red guides show you the edges and center of each projector, and a green dotted line shows where the overlap with each adjacent projector should end.
 Guides show the bounds of the full projector raster, and are not affected by control points.